-ADG Ref Item description Proposal Compliance PART 3 Siting the development Objective 3A-1 Site analysis illustrates that design decisions have been based on opportunities and constraints of the site conditions and their relationship to the surrounding context The proposal has provided a detailed Site Analysis which demonstrates good design decisions have been made in relation to the site-specific context.
-Yes Design guidance Each element in the Site Analysis Checklist should be addressed (see Appendix 1) 3B Orientation Objective 3B-1 Building types and layouts respond to the streetscape and site while optimising solar access within the development Provided.
-Yes Design guidance Buildings along the street frontage define the street, by facing it and incorporating direct access from the street (see figure 3B.1) Incorporated via /lift entrance level and residential lobby activation which has direct access.
-Where the street frontage is to the east or west, rear buildings should be orientated to the north The proposal has buildings that are orientated to the street frontage with parking/pedestrian access and provides compliant separation to Where the street frontage is to the north or south, overshadowing to the south should be minimised and buildings behind the street frontage should be orientated to the east and west (see figure 3B.2) adjoining future development with overshadowing minimised where possible.
-Objective 3B-2 Overshadowing of neighbouring properties is minimised during mid-winter Overshadowing minimised during mid-winter through minimising east/west building depth Yes Design guidance where possible.
-Living areas, private open space and communal open space should receive solar access in accordance with sections 3D Communal and public open space and 4A Solar and daylight access Solar access to living rooms, balconies and private open spaces of neighbours should be considered Where an adjoining property does not currently receive the required hours of solar access, the proposed building ensures solar access to neighbouring properties is not reduced by more than 20% If the proposal will significantly reduce the solar access of neighbours, building separation should be increased beyond The proposal has appropriate building separation distances to all relevant boundaries with DCP compliant setbacks and would provide a reasonable solar access outcome.
+ADG Ref Item description Proposal Compliance PART 3 Siting the development Objective 3A-1 Site analysis illustrates that design decisions have been based on opportunities and constraints of the site conditions and their relationship to the surrounding context The proposal has provided a detailed Site Analysis in the submitted Urban Design Report which demonstrates good design decisions have been made in relation to the site-specific context.
+Yes.
+Design guidance Each element in the Site Analysis Checklist should be addressed (see Appendix 1) 3B Orientation Objective 3B-1 Building types and layouts respond to the streetscape and site while optimising solar access within the development Provided as approved.
+Yes Design guidance Buildings along the street frontage define the street, by facing it and incorporating direct access from the street (see figure 3B.1) Where the street frontage is to the east or west, rear buildings should be orientated to the north Where the street frontage is to the north or south, overshadowing to the south should be minimised and buildings behind the street frontage should be orientated to the east and west (see figure 3B.2) Objective 3B-2 Overshadowing of neighbouring properties is minimised during mid-winter Overshadowing minimised during mid-winter through minimising east/west building depth where possible.
+Yes Design guidance Living areas, private open space and communal open space should receive solar access in accordance with sections 3D Communal and public open space and 4A Solar and daylight access Solar access to living rooms, balconies and private open spaces of neighbours should be considered Where an adjoining property does not currently receive the required hours of solar access, the proposed building ensures solar access to neighbouring properties is not reduced by more than 20% The proposal has appropriate building If the proposal will significantly reduce the solar access of neighbours, building separation should be increased beyond minimums contained in section 3F Visual privacy The proposal has appropriate building separation distances to all relevant boundaries with generally DCP compliant setbacks and would provide a reasonable solar access outcome.